College of Health and Human Services

 About Dental Education

-Dental Education expects to offer a Bachelor of Science in Dental Hygiene (beginning in the fall semester of 2013), currently offers an Associate of Science in Dental Hygiene (expected last class accepted in the fall semester of 2012), and currently offers a Certificate in Dental Assisting.
+Dental Education offers an entry-level Bachelor of Science in Dental Hygiene degree, a Bachelor of Science in Dental Hygiene completion degree, and a Certificate in Dental Assisting.
 Detailed information is presented in the sections that follow.
 While every effort has been made to provide accurate information, students should seek academic advice from the Dental Education advisor before making final decisions based on the program descriptions contained in this bulletin.

 The Dental Assisting and Dental Hygiene programs are accredited by the American Dental Association Commission on Dental Accreditation, 211 East Chicago Avenue, Chicago, IL, 60611, phone: (800) 621-8099.